VecPP/vecpp/README.md

   confusing API.
 - The type system cannot be leveraged to its full potential (scalars must be scalar values for example).
+- The current implementation relies on Undefined Behavior

 ### Why use this over eigen?